jmferrer/docker-redis-ansible/README.md

 # docker-redis-ansible
-A multiserver redis sentinel cluster deployment.
+This deploys a complete redis sentinel cluster using docker images from https://github.com/jmferrer/docker-redis-ansible forked from https://github.com/arhea/docker-redis .